sundharwinston/JavascriptGrammer/views/Evaluation2/algorithm-pseudocode.md

 Note :

-	The `Array.prototype.includes()` method was introduced in ECMAScript 6.
+	The Array.prototype.includes() method was introduced in ECMAScript 6.
 This method is used to find out whether the element is included in the array or not.
-It returns a 	  `boolean value — true or false`
+It returns a boolean value — true or false.

-	The `Array.prototype.indexOf()` to find out whether the element is present in the array or not. `But it doesn’t return a boolean`.
-It returns the first index of the        element found in the array, or it will `return -1`
+	The Array.prototype.indexOf() to find out whether the element is present in the array or not.
+But it doesn’t return a boolean`.
+It returns the first index of the element found in the array, or it will return -1.

 Source Code : 👉 https://github.com/sundharwinston/JavascriptGrammer/blob/main/views/Evaluation2/missingNumbers-inArray.js